 Whitireia Community Polytechnic students returned from the hospitality industry's national awards held recently with a medal tally to be proud of.

 They came back from the Logan Campbell Centre in Auckland with two gold medals, one silver and five bronze after competing against the country's best hospitality industry students and professionals.
 The locals won a medal in every category in which they were entered at the National Salon Culinary Catering Competition.
-Arya Armitage won gold for her flower arrangements and a bronze for imaginative table setting.
+Arya Armitage won gold for her flower arrangements and a bronze for an imaginative table setting.
 Rochelle Fischer received gold for napkin folding and silver for table service.

 Whitireia tutor Sonya Martin described it as an "incredibly tough competition."